 - United Arab Emirates diplomatic and special passport

 - Moroccan diplomatic, service and special passport

-- Pakistani diplomatic and service passport
+- Pakistani diplomatic and official passport

 - Russian diplomatic passport